Embrace: Anxiety Management Wearable

 Warmth

-Gentle, consistent warmth across the back and chest — soothing for chronic muscle tension, comparable to a heating pad but worn.
+Gentle, consistent warmth across the back, soothing for chronic muscle tension, comparable to a heating pad but worn.
+One tester likened it to the feeling that someone else is there.

 Vibration

 Therapeutic vibration discreetly integrated into the garment.
-Loosens tight muscles and provides tactile grounding — quiet enough for classroom use.
+Loosens tight muscles and provides tactile grounding, the most viscerally exciting feature on first try, even where the survey average lagged.

 Embrace vest product photo (front + back)